 Ayurvedic medicine is one of, if not, the oldest medical systems in the world.
 Originating in India over 3,000 years ago, Ayurvedic medicine is a universally used medical system that has benefits even compared with modern medicine.

-Ayurvedic medicine is the traditional medicine of India.
-In our Western society, it is generally categorized as “alternative medicine,” but it has amazing roots of success which have spanned thousands of years.
+Ayurvedic medicine is the traditional medicine of India, and in our Western society, it is generally categorized as “alternative medicine.”
+However, it has amazing roots of success which have spanned thousands of years.